 The fashion industry can make all kinds of clothing from hemp; jeans, shirts, shorts, underwear, dresses, and more.
 Read on, and we’ll share some of the benefits and highlight a list of some of the best brands making stylish hemp clothing.

-Waste, air, and water pollution are some challenges the fashion industry struggles with even when using natural fibers.
+Waste, air, and water pollution are some challenges the fashion industry struggles with, even when using natural fibers.
 Hemp has many properties that make it a precious textile resource.
-Compared to cotton, hemp uses less land, less water, and requires less fertilizer to produce the fibers we need to make clothing.
+Compared to cotton, hemp uses less land, and less water, and requires less fertilizer to produce the fibers we need to make clothing.

 The fashion industry is moving toward sustainability.
 Fashion is becoming less about having a lot of clothes and more about social and environmental responsibility.
 We need to conserve our natural resources and encourage eco-friendly industrial processes across the industry.

 In terms of performance, clothing made from hemp fiber trumps cotton apparel.
 Hemp fibers have tensile strength and last twice as long as cotton and linen.

 Further, you’ll find hemp clothing easy to maintain.
 It also does not rot easily and is resistant to mildew and mold.
 Even better, hemp fabric is resistant to ultraviolet light, so its colors will not fade, and the material will not tear because of sunlight exposure.